 —Ira Glass, This American Life (PRI)

-This hands-on course covers the fundamentals of writing stories about the wonders and complexities of science, technology, the environment and medicine in ways that capture the imaginations of a broad, general audience.
+This hands-on course covers the fundamentals of writing stories about the wonders and complexities of science, technology, the environment and health in ways that capture the imaginations of a broad, general audience.
 You’ll learn to find interesting news angles in journal articles, interview scientists, evaluate competing claims made by sources, write compelling stories about complex concepts and processes, and respond to editing.
-Guest speakers—prominent science journalists and scientists—will explore key issues involved in communicating with the public about science.
+Guest speakers will explore key issues involved in communicating with the public about science.
 Readings and discussions will examine issues of balance, scientific uncertainty, accuracy and ethical codes for science journalists.

 - Communicate science clearly and accurately to the public without dumbing it down.